-Article 6 - Non-Discrimination and Workplace Professionalism
+Article 6 - NON-DISCRIMINATION

-- A. Both the Employer and the Union agree to comply with all applicable federal, state and local laws prohibiting discrimination.
-Neither the Employer nor the Union will discriminate against any Employee on the basis of race, sex, religion, color, marital or parental status, age, national origin, mental or physical disability, sexual orientation, or any other status protected by federal, state or local law. - B. Both the Employer, the Union and all employees agree to work together to promote and ensure a respectful, professional, and courteous workplace for all.
+A. Both the Employer and the Union agree to comply with all applicable federal, state and local laws prohibiting discrimination.
+Neither the Employer nor the Union will discriminate against any Employee on the basis of race, sex, religion, color, marital or parental status, age, national origin, mental or physical disability, sexual orientation, or any other status protected by federal, state or local law.

+B. The Employer, the Union, and all employees agree to work together to promote and ensure a respectful, professional, and courteous workplace for all.
 Employees agree to raise any concerns of disrespectful, unprofessional, or rude conduct in the workplace with their immediate supervisor or Department Head before bringing such concerns to Human Resources.

-Article 7 - Labor-Management Committee
+Article 7 - LABOR-MANAGEMENT COMMITTEE